Steve-Chapman/GetAndCleanData/README.md

       SamsungFitnessMeans <- read.table("SamsungFitnessMeans.txt")

-The table SamsungFitness is a tidy dataset containing:
+The table SamsungFitness is a tidy dataset with:

-* There is one variable per column
+* One variable per column
-* There is one observation of the measure variables per row.
+* One observation of the measure variables per row.
-* There are two id variables, and 79 measure variables (see the CodeBook.md for explanation)
+* Two id variables, and 79 measure variables (see the CodeBook.md for explanation)